hfndb/cookware-headless-ice/docs/compacting-files.md

 Files, like dossiers, should not even exist or otherwise be as compact as possible.
 Should not include what is not really, really, really necessary.

+**File compacting is about 'not making too big' instead of common beliefs about 'making small'.** The less you overdo, the less you need to correct yourself.

 Files that you keep to yourself (in this case, not leaving a computer) should remain readable.
 However, distribution towards web browsers requires not 'overdosing' disk traffic and network traffic while only software (browsers) needs enough readability for interpretation and rendering.